Six-year-old dead, two others injured in hit and run in Surrey, B.C. - BC News

 Police say the truck involved in the collision was found a short distance away from the scene and the driver has been arrested.

-While the cause of the crash is currently unknown, RCMP say alcohol may be a factor.
+While the cause of the crash is currently unknown, police say alcohol may be a factor.